zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 ```
 ping google.com
 ```
 And enter this into the terminal.
-It will proceed to ping google indefinetly.
-To cancel this, simply press crtl + c.
-This keybind cancels processes.
+It will proceed to ping google indefinitely.
+To cancel this, simply press Crtl + C. This keybind cancels processes.

 Next, type:
 ```